mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 The `cancel` and then `join` pattern is so common that the Kotlin coroutines library provides us with a `cancelAndJoin` function that combines the two operations.

-As we said, cancellation is a cooperative affair in Kotlin coroutines.
-If a coroutine never suspend, it cannot be cancelled at all.
-Let's change the above example using the `workingHard` suspending function, instead.
-In this case, the `workingHard` function never suspends, so we expect the `workingJob` cannot be cancelled:
+As we said, cancelation is a cooperative affair in Kotlin.
+If a coroutine never suspends, it cannot be canceled at all.
+Let's change the above example using the `workingHard` suspending function instead.
+In this case, the `workingHard` function never suspends, so we expect the `workingJob` cannot be canceled:

 ```kotlin
 suspend fun forgettingTheBirthDayRoutineWhileWorkingHard() {